abender/needham-schroeder/README.md

 * The client will connect to the server and daemon and perform the key exchange.
 * See the examples code and `needham.h` for further informations and configuration.

-It is intended, that the user may choose the lengths for identities, nonces and keys.
-With the current implementation there are the following limitations:

-* All of these 4 values must be multiples of 16.
-This is due to the blocksize of the used rijndael implementation and missing padding
+## Configuration

-* The key length for the Needham-Schroeder process must be exactly 16 due to the used rijndael library.
-If you want to use other key lengths make sure to overwrite the `encrypt` and `decrypt` functions.
+It is intended, that the user may choose lengths for all attributes of the NS-protocol (e.g. The length of identities, nonces and keys).
+While those for identities and nonces can be freely chosen, the lengths of the keys must be 16 Bytes for use with the Rijndael-implementation.
+If you want to use other key lengths make sure to overwrite `ns_encrypt_pkcs7`, `ns_encrypt` and `ns_decrypt` and set the values for `NS_BLOCKSIZE`, `NS_KEY_LENGTH` and `NS_RIN_KEY_LENGTH`.

-The length definitions can be found in `needham.h`:

-    #define NS_KEY_LENGTH 16
-    #define NS_RIN_KEY_LENGTH 16
-    #define NS_IDENTITY_LENGTH 16
-    #define NS_NONCE_LENGTH 16

-Where `NS_RIN_KEY_LENGTH` is the key used for the Needham-Schroeder-process itself and `NS_KEY_LENGTH` the negotiated key used later on in some other protocol.

 The NS-client performs retransmissions to deal with lossy networks.
 To adjust its parameters change `NS_RETRANSMIT_TIMEOUT` and `NS_RETRANSMIT_MAX` accordingly.

+See `needham.h` for a description of all modifiable values.

 ## TODOs

 * Implement tests!
 * Improve Contiki compatibility
-* Implement padding and other encryption methods
+* Implement other encryption methods
 * Check cleanups
 * Vary the timeout of retransmissions